 Most of the assigned readings are in the textbook by Harvey S. Rosen and Ted Gayer, Public Finance, 10th edition, McGraw-Hill, New York, 2014, ISBN 978-0-07-802168-8.
 The complete textbook is available for purchase at the book store.
-The 9th edition may also be sufficient, but students rely upon it at their own risk.
+The 9th edition may also be sufficient.

-The remaining pamphlets, assigned for 25 January, are available at the Canvas website for this course.
+The remaining pamphlets, assigned for 30 January, are available at the Canvas website for this course.
 Additional readings may be assigned at my discretion.
 Students will be responsible for identifying readings that are relevant to their individual topics.

-Tentative course schedule and assigned readings: modifiable depending on course progress Date 18 January Lecture title, readings and assignments Introduction to the Colorado General Assembly and normative public finance Readings: • Rosen and Gayer, chapter 3 • The website of the Colorado General Assembly: http://leg.colorado.gov/ .
-25 January The application of normative public finance to specific bills, externalitiesReadings:• Rosen and Gayer, chapter 5• The website of the Colorado General Assembly: http://leg.colorado.gov/.
-1 February Field trip to Colorado State Capitol Readings: "An Overview of the Legislative Process" "The State Budget Process: A Staff Perspective" "Rules and Regulations: A primer on formal rulemaking processes and procedures in Colorado" "The Case for Representative Democracy: What Americans Should Know About Their Legislatures", the National Conference of State Legislatures, 2001.
+Tentative course schedule and assigned readings: modifiable depending on course progress

+Date 16 January Lecture title, readings and assignments Introduction to the Colorado General Assembly and normative public The websit Gayer, chapter 3 e of the Colorado General Assembly: olorado.gov/ .
+23 January Readings: • Rosen and • The websit Finance to specific bills, externalities Gayer, chapter 5 e of the Colorado General Assembly: olorado.gov/ .
+30 January "The State "Rules and rulemaking "The Case f Americans ew of the Legislative Process" Budget Process: A Staff Perspective" Regulations: A primer on formal processes and procedures in Colorado" for Representative Democracy: What Should Know About Their s", the National Conference of State s, 2001.

 "Learning the Game: How the Legislative Process Works", the National Conference of State Legislatures, 2005.

-• "Making Your Case: How to Win in the Legislature", the National Conference of State Legislatures, 2005.
-8 February • e ation Rosen and Gayer, chapter 5 First paper due today 12 February Assignment: First paper due 15 February Public goods Readings: • Rosen and Gayer, chapter 4 22 February Competition policy Readings: • To be determined 29 February 0 Rosen and Gayer, chapter 8 Assembly report card due today 7 March Legislative report card, Readings: • education Rosen and Gayer, chapter 7 11 March Assignment: Second paper due 14 March Health care Readings: • Rosen and Gayer, chapters 9, 10 18 March Assignment: Legislative report card due 21 March Equity and social welfar Readings: • Assignment • e Rosen and Gayer, chapters 12, 13 Second paper due today 4 April Taxation Readings: • Rosen and Gayer, chapters 14-16
+"Making Your Case: How to Win in the Legislature", the National Conference of State Legislatures, 2005.
+6 February Externalities and job creationReadings:• Rosen and Gayer, chapter 5Assignment• First paper due today 13 February Public goodsReadings:• Rosen and Gayer, chapter 4 17 February Assignment: First paper due 20 February Competition policyReadings:• To be determined 27 February Cost-benefit analysisReadings:•Rosen and Gayer, chapter 8Assignment:•Assembly report card due today 6 March Legislative report card, educationReadings:• Rosen and Gayer, chapter 7 13 March Health careReadings:• Rosen and Gayer, chapters 9, 10 17 March Assignment: Second paper due 20 March Equity and social welfareReadings:•Rosen and Gayer, chapters 12, 13Assignment•Second paper due today 21 March Assignment: Legislative report card due 3 April TaxationReadings:• Rosen and Gayer, chapters 14-16

-8 April Assignment: Third paper due

-11 April TaxationReadings:•Assignment• Rosen and Gayer, chapters 14-16 Third paper due today

-18 April Government structure and legislatures

-Readings: • Rosen and Gayer, chapters 6, 22

-25 April Government structure nent structure and legislatures

-Readings: • Rosen and Gayer, chapters 6, 22

-29 April Assignment: Fourth paper due

-2 May To be announced

-Readings: • To be announced

-Assignment • Fourth paper due today

-6 May Final examination, 1:30 op.m4:oop.m.
+7 April Assignment: Third paper due 10 April TaxationReadings:• Rosen and Gayer, chaAssignment• Third paper due today • 17 April Government structure and legislatures Readings: • Rosen and Gayer, cha pters 6, 22 24 April Government structure and legislatures Readings: • Rosen and Gayer, cha oters 6, 22 28 April Assignment: Fourth paper due 1 May To be announcedReadings:• To be announcedAssignment• Fourth paper due toda iy 5 May Final examination, 1:30p.m4:00p.m.